MicrosoftDocs/sql-docs/docs/connect/php/always-encrypted-limitations.md

 # Always Encrypted: Limitations
 [!INCLUDE[Driver_PHP_Download](../../includes/driver_php_download.md)]

-The following lists are limitations in SQL Server and the SQLSRV and PDO_SQLSRV drivers regarding Always Encrypted.
-Many of the limitations in Data Types and SQL Commands are inherited from SQL Server (see [here](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine)).
+The following lists are features not supported by SQL Server or the PHP drivers when Always Encrypted is enabled.
+Many of the limitations are inherited from SQL Server (see [here](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine)) and the ODBC Driver for SQL Server (see [here](https://docs.microsoft.com/en-us/sql/connect/odbc/using-always-encrypted-with-the-odbc-driver))

 ## SQLSRV and PDO_SQLSRV
  -   Scrollable cursor